Alternative Press Magazine

 Issue 366 Version 2

-- 1 - Issue 366 Version 2 - IDKHOW on Alternative Press Magazine
+- 1 - IDKHOW Alternative Press Magazine Issue 366 Version 2

 ALSO IN THIS MONTH’S ISSUE

-- In this month’s 10 TOPICS, REMINGTON LEITH of PALAYE ROYALE doubles down on the record he wished he could have sung on, the prized possession he lost, the texts he regretted sending and the most rock thing he’s ever done.
+In this month’s 10 TOPICS, REMINGTON LEITH of PALAYE ROYALE doubles down on the record he wished he could have sang on, the prized possession he lost, the texts he regretted sending and the most rock thing he’s ever done.

 SUPER WHATEVR’s considerate frontman Skyler McKee lays it all out to remind you how IT GOT BETTER—and it will for you.

 In AP ARCHIVES, we ask if you ever wonder which American music magazine was the first to put RADIOHEAD on the cover?
 Or the first one to put shoegaze avatars MY BLOODY VALENTINE out in front?
 Or the one that had ROBERT SMITH of the THE CURE on four times?

 We’ve got 10 Essential songs to carry you through the hopes and promises of the new year, 12 Bands for you to discover, beautiful fan art and so much more!